potassco/clorm/README.rst

 classes and must be sub-classed, while ``FactBase`` provides a container for storing facts.

-A helper class ``FactBaseBuilder`` is provided for creating FactBases which has convenient support for building a fact base from raw Clingo ``Symbol`` objects (such as when you are processing a Clingo generated model).

 .. code-block:: python

-   fbb = FactBaseBuilder()

-   @fbb.register
    class Driver(Predicate):
-       name=ConstantField()

-   @fbb.register
+       name=ConstantField

    class Item(Predicate):
-       name=ConstantField()

-   @fbb.register
+       name=ConstantField

    class Assignment(Predicate):
-       item=ConstantField()
-       driver=ConstantField(index=True)
-       time=IntegerField()
+       item=ConstantField
+       driver=ConstantField
+       time=IntegerField

 The above code defines three classes to match the ASP program's input and output predicates.

-``Driver`` maps to the ``driver/1`` predicate, ``Item`` maps to ``item/1``, and ``Assignment`` maps to ``assignment/3``.
-A predicate may contain zero or more *fields* (using database terminology).
-Fields can be thought of as *term definitions* as they define how a logical *term* is converted to, and from, a Python object.
-The number of fields must match the predicate arity and the order in which they are declared must also match the position of each term in the ASP predicate.
+``Driver`` maps to the ``driver/1`` predicate, ``Item`` maps to ``item/1``, and ``Assignment`` maps to ``assignment/3`` (note: the ``/n`` is a common logic programming notation for specifying the arity of a predicate or function).
+A predicate can contain zero or more fields.

+The number of fields in the ``Predicate`` declaration must match the predicate arity and the order in which they are declared must also match the position of each term in the ASP predicate.
-The ``FactBaseBulider`` provides a decorator that registers the predicate class with the builder.
-Once a predicate class is registered the builder will use this class to try and unify against Clingo symbols.
-It also ensures that the fact base is built with the appropriate indexes as specified by ``index=True`` for the field.
-In the example, the ``driver`` field is indexed allowing for faster queries when searching for specific drivers.
-As with a traditional database indexing improves query performance but should be used sparingly.

 Having defined the data model we now show how to dynamically add a problem instance, solve the resulting ASP program, and print the solution.

-First we create the Clingo ``Control`` object and load the ASP program.
+First the Clingo ``Control`` object needs to be created and initialised, and the static problem domain encoding must be loaded.

 .. code-block:: python

-    ctrl = Control()
+    ctrl = Control(unifier=[Driver,Item,Assigment])
     ctrl.load("quickstart.lp")

+The ``clorm.clingo.Control`` object controls how the ASP solver is run.
+When the solver runs it generates *models*.
+These models constitute the solutions to the problem.
+Facts within a model are encoded as ``clingo.Symbol`` objects.
+The ``unifier`` argument defines how these symbols are turned into Predicate instances.

+For every symbol fact in the model, Clorm will successively attempt to *unify* (or match) the symbol against the Predicates in the unifier list.
+When a match is found the symbol is used to define an instance of the matching predicate.
+Any symbol that does not unify against any of the predicates is ignored.

+Once the control object is created and the unifiers specified the static ASP program is loaded.

 Next we generate a problem instance by generating a lists of ``Driver`` and ``Item`` objects.
-These items are added to an input fact base.
+These items are added to a ``clorm.FactBase`` object.
+A ``FactBase`` is a specialised set-like containing for storing facts (i.e., predicate instances).

 .. code-block:: python